michaelwest/michaelwest.github.io/notes/briefs.md

 - Language asymmetry -  most Chinese AI researchers are able to access English findings, but few western researchers access Chinese findings
 - Chinese progress in AI is overestimated by most western analysts.
 Few firms are doing fundamental work and there is a lot of duplication and siloing even within firms.
 - Chinese government sees AI as a key tool for social cohesion, and several Chinese firms are complicit in enabling this goal.

+## Bob Iger - Masterclass.com
+- High risk tolerance (_Aside: How many successful leaders are high risk tolerance + survivorship bias?_).
+Example of funding a police musical show which tanked, but same producer later brought him NYPD Blue, which succeeded.
+Example of pushing to make Black Panther and Captain Marvel with full budgets rather than treating them as side-projects.
+- On-the-ground research about audience/consumers, rather than being beholden to aggregate data.
+- Focused time for thinking each day.
+Cutting down strategy to just a few essentials, e.g. turning around Disney Animation because it was essential to the company.
+Committing to a course of action (e.g. not backing down from major acquisitions of Pixar or Fox despite potential difficulties).
+- Reiterate basic values: make decisions quickly but do homework to prepare on them, act with integrity and honesty (including admitting and owning failure), be curious, project optimism to the team.